 One of the critical problems we hear from our customers is unnecessary expenditures.
 The tendency is a two-way street — the rise of healthcare IT requires a qualified tech approach to manage it.
 That’s why many hospitals struggle with operating and updating their health record systems.

-Here, at Empeek, we tried to put a light on some insights about smart EHR cost-efficiency, according to the latest Deloitte GHCO 2019 research.
-So, here’s the main industry issues:
+Here, at Empeek, we tried to put light on some insights about smart EHR cost-efficiency, and EHR and patient safety according to the latest Deloitte GHCO 2019 research.
+So, here are the main industry issues:

 — Growing data volumes are hard to keep and backup

 — No alternative for the pen-and-paper way of work

 — Legacy EHR systems are continually escalating costs and complicating digital infrastructure.
 How can healthcare providers get rid of it without losing sensitive information?
 Well, every cloud has a silver lining.
 The cloud-based healthcare solutions and EHR system is the brightest one.